- Start with some cabinets of classic Citadel miniatures, to whet your appetite before…

 For visits by school groups, please contact us to discuss your visit in advance.
 Find details to help plan a school visit here.

 Know a loved one who would enjoy visiting the Exhibition Centre?
-Ask staff in Warhammer World to buy a gift ticket – they’ll authenticate it, and you can then present it as a gift.
+While you’re in Warhammer World ask staff about buying a gift ticket – they’ll authenticate it, and you can then present it as a gift.
 Your recipient simply brings it when they visit, staff will date the ticket, and your recipient enjoys a whole day’s access to the Exhibition Centre!

 The Great Assassin Hunt